dshafer/soap-ci/README.md

 soap-ci
 =======

-The Simples Of All Possible Continuous Integration Servers
+The Simplest Of All Possible Continuous Integration Servers

 Build Status
 ------------